TimSun18/Networking-in-Public-Cloud-Deployments/1 Getting Started/Assignment.md

 Where:

 - **Identifier** is a unique identifier for the requirement, allowing the requirements to be explicitly referenced in other documents
 - **Description** is a prose description of the requirement.
-It should be specific and verifiable and use terms detailed in Section 1.6.1 - Nomenclature.
+It should be specific and verifiable and use terms detailed in Section
 - **Classification** defines the importance of fulfilling the requirement in terms of solution appropriateness.
 The order of importance is Optional, Desirable and Mandatory
 - **Priority** is referenced where time constraints are imposed on the delivery of the program of works.
 Critical path requirements or components will be delivered before non-critical components

-1.
-  1.
-    1. 1.1.1 Nomenclature
+#### 1.6.1Nomenclature

 The following statements have specific meaning when detailing requirements: